SWFSC/standard-glider-files/README.md

 # Standard-glider-files
 A repository for standard files that are put on all US AMLR Slocum gliders before deployment.
 These files can then be edited for the specific mission and specific glider payload.

+View the [wiki] https://github.com/us-amlr/Standard-glider-files/wiki for full documentation and examples.

 ## Disclaimer